-- Texture: Because we have fat in the dough, the bread is extra soft and flaky.
+- Texture: Because we have fat in the dough the bread is extra soft and flaky, almost like croissant bread.
 And using bread flour promises extra chew.
 These textures are the perfect contrast to the crunchy cinnamon crumbles on top.
 Each bite has something different– I know you’ll love that.
 It looks just like babka, but it’s not nearly as rich as, say, our apple cinnamon babka.

 - Ease: There’s no arguing that homemade bread takes a little effort.
 But consider this a fun weekend or afternoon baking project.
 The dough is pretty straightforward and you use the same ingredients in both the cinnamon swirl filling AND cinnamon crunch topping.
 If you’re new to baking with yeast, review my Baking with Yeast Guide.
 Lots of helpful information there!

 - Time: This dough requires 1 long rise, then a shorter 2nd rise.
 Once you understand the assembly process, the recipe moves pretty quickly.
 Set aside at least 4 hours from start to finish, but keep in mind most of that time is hands off as the dough rises.